-AS Topics A2 Topics The AS course involves the study of 4 aspects of American History from 1820-1941, with a source - based document question on The origins of the Civil War, 1820-61 in Paper 1.
+AS Topics A2 Topics a 19 q he AS course involves the study of 4 spects of American History from 1820-941, with a source - based document uestion on The origins of the Civil War, 320-61 in Paper 1.
 This A Level course involves the study of two units; the first Europe in the interwar years and the dictators that flourished through this time period and second "The Holocaust".
-CONTENT IN Component 1: This paper requires students to answer one two-part document question that uses the sources and their own knowledge to address how the sources support a statement.
+T o u to content in Component 1: his paper requires students to answer ne two-part document question that ses the sources and their own knowledge of address how the sources support a tatement.
 CONTENT IN Component 3: Historical Interpretation: The Holocaust In this paper students will study the historiography of the Holocaust.
-CONTENT IN Component 2: Causes of the Civil War Civil War and Reconstruction The Gilded Age and Progressive Era The Great Crash, The Great Depression and New Deal.
-This paper requires students to answer two questions; one explanation based and CONTENT IN Component 4: Europe in the interwar years, 1919-41 This paper focuses on the dictators who ruled two European nations in the period 1919-41.
+C C T T CONTENT IN Component 2: Causes of the Civil War civil War and Reconstruction he Gilded Age and Progressive Era he Great Crash, The Great Depression nd New Deal. his paper requires students to answer CONTENT IN Component 4: Europe in the interwar years, 1919-41 This paper focuses on the dictators who ruled two European nations in the period 1919-41.
 Students will study the events that took place in Russia and Germany.
-Theme 1: Stalin's Russia 1924-41 Theme 2: Hitler's Germany 1929-41 the second an essay style question that evaluates the significance of factors.
+Theme 1: Stalin's Russia 1924-41 t\ tl wo questions; one explanation based and ne second an essay style question that valuates the significance of factors.
+Theme 2: Hitler's Germany 1929-41

-Structure Time Weighting AS Weighting A2 COMPONENT 1 EXAM (Document Exercise) 1 hr 40% COMPONENT 2 EXAM (Outline Study) 1 hr 30 min 60% COMPONENT 3 EXAM (Historical Interpretation) 1 hours 40% COMPONENT 4 EXAM (Depth Study) 1 hr 30 min 60%
+Structure Time Weighting AS Weighting A2 COMPONENT 1 EXAM (Document Exercise) 1 hr 15 min 40% COMPONENT 2 EXAM (Outline Study) 1 hr 45 min 60% COMPONENT 3 EXAM (Historical Interpretation) 1 hr 15 min 40% COMPONENT 4 EXAM (Depth Study) 1 hr 45 min 60%